Anon-Planet/thgtoa/guide.md

 ### Some laptop recommendations:

-I would strongly recommend getting a "business grade" laptop (meaning not consumer/gaming-grade laptop) if you can.
+We would strongly recommend getting a "business grade" laptop (meaning not consumer/gaming-grade laptop) if you can.
 For instance, some ThinkPad from Lenovo (my personal favorite).

 This is because those business laptops usually offer better and more customizable security features (especially in the BIOS/UEFI settings) with longer support than most consumer laptops (Asus, MSI, Gigabyte, Acer...).
 The interesting features to look for are IMHO: